Image menu and mode followed by CMYK

 select individual cyan, magenta channels via the channels panel.

 Add brush strokes

 You can use the dabs in CMYK to create some truly extreme color effects, especially combined with the black channel.

-You can also apply the strokes in different colors to LAB channels L and AB channels.
+You can also apply the strokes in different colors to LAB channels L and AB channels via the channels panel

 The generated dabs seem to be a lot more subtle in LAB mode, more diffuse.